malfarasplux/pnet2019/training/README.md

-# Folder containing the data .psv
+# Folder containing the data .psv from Hospital A and Hospital B